Meet the RCVM@OVC team.

 Outside of work time, Kirsten enjoys spending time with her family (including their Havanese dog), teaching yoga, and singing classical music with a choir.
 (Return to top)

-Abby Davies, BSc, MSc Student
+Maziha Kamal, BSc, MSc Student

 Kassandra Blais-Vaillancourt, BSc, DVM Student, Lab Summer Student

 Kassandra is interested in learning how we can best facilitate open and meaningful conversations in veterinary medicine.
 As a DVM student, she is passionate about ensuring that pet parents feel proactive and included in their pet’s health and treatment plan.
-She is excited to learn more about how we can incorporate relationship-centred veterinary medicine into our clinics and improve the well-being of our furry companions.
+She is excited about how we can incorporate relationship-centred veterinary medicine into our clinics and improve the well-being of our furry companions.

 Outside of research, Kassandra loves to hike with her dog, read with her cat, and spend as much time outdoors as she can.
 (Return to top)